mjjstockman/ecomm/README.md

 The menu shows a brief general introduction to the products.

 This is followed by information about the Bratwurst on sale.
 Each product has an image, a name, a short description, a link to its related category and a "See More Info" button.
 When the image is hovered, the name link is put in a hover state.
-Clicking the image, name or "See More Info" button takes the user to product information about that particualr item.
+Clicking the image, name or "See More Info" button takes the user to product information about that particular item.

 This is followed with the same for Chicken and then Burgers.